brettz9/eslint-plugin-privileges/README.md

 Rules for reporting excessive privileges or otherwise unwanted practices.

 Especially aimed for linting third-party dependencies.
-(It is not expected to be usable for completely untrusted code for the indefinite future, however, though that is the eventual goal.)
+It is not expected to be usable for completely untrusted code for the indefinite future, however, though that is an eventual goal.
+Its utility now should be in checking for, and alerting dependency authors, for intrusive practices.

 **This project is not yet functional**